Netcracker/DRNavigator/documentation/Architecture.md

        http://site-manager.example.com/sitemanager
 ```

-In case of any of procedures is processing all new procedures will be rejected.
+In case if any of procedures is processing all new procedures will be rejected.
 New procedure will be applied only in waiting mode of `sm-client`.